A massive quiescent galaxy in a group environment at $z=4.53$: Abstract

 \section{Abstract}

-We report on the spectroscopic confirmation of a massive quiescent galaxy at $z_\mathrm{spec}=4.53$ in the COSMOS field with Keck/MOSFIRE.
+We report on the spectroscopic confirmation of a massive quiescent galaxy at $z_\mathrm{spec}=4.53$ in the COSMOS field.
 The object was first identified as a galaxy with suppressed star formation at $z_\mathrm{phot}\sim4.65$ from the COSMOS2020 catalog.
-The follow-up spectroscopy with MOSFIRE in the $K$-band reveals a faint [O\,{ II}] emission and the Balmer break, indicative of evolved stellar populations.
-We perform the spectral energy distribution fitting using both the photometry and spectrum to infer physical properties.
+The follow-up spectroscopy with Keck/MOSFIRE in the $K$-band reveals faint [O\,{ II}] emission and the Balmer break, indicative of evolved stellar populations.
+We perform the spectral energy distribution fitting using photometry and spectrum to infer physical properties.
 The obtained stellar mass is high ($M_*\sim 10^{10.8}\,M_\odot$) and the current star formation rate is more than 1 dex below that of main-sequence galaxies at $z=4.5$.
-Its star formation history suggests that this galaxy experienced starburst at $z\sim5$ followed by a rapid quenching phase.
-This is one of the youngest quiescent galaxies at $z>3$ and is likely a galaxy in the process of being quenched.
-An unique aspect of the galaxy is that it is in an extremely dense region; there are four massive star-forming galaxies at $4.4<z_\mathrm{phot}<4.7$ located within 150 physical kpc from the galaxy.
+Its star formation history suggests that this galaxy experienced rapid quenching from $z\sim 5$.
+The galaxy is among the youngest quiescent galaxies confirmed so far at $z_\mathrm{spec}>3$ with $z_\mathrm{form}\sim5.2\ (200\,\mathrm{Myr}$ ago), which is the epoch when 50\% of total stellar mass was formed.
+A unique aspect of the galaxy is that it is in an extremely dense region; there are four massive star-forming galaxies at $4.4<z_\mathrm{phot}<4.7$ located within 150 physical kpc from the galaxy.
 Interestingly, three of them have strongly overlapping virial radii with that of the central quiescent galaxy ($\sim 70\,\mathrm{kpc}$), suggesting that the over-density region is likely the highest redshift candidate of a dense group with a spectroscopically confirmed quiescent galaxy at the center.
-The group provides us with an unique opportunity to gain insights into the role of the group environment for quenching at $z\sim4$\,-\,$5$ corresponding to the formation epoch of massive elliptical galaxies in the local Universe.
+The group provides us with a unique opportunity to gain insights into the role of the group environment for quenching at $z\sim5$, which corresponds to the formation epoch of massive elliptical galaxies in the local Universe.

 \keywords{Galaxy evolution (594) --- High-redshift galaxies (734) --- Galaxy quenching (2040) --- Quenched galaxies (2016) --- Galaxy environments (2029) --- Galaxy groups (597)}